Waivers of Inadmissibility for U.S. Immigration

 - Alien smuggling

-- You have a qualifying relative who would suffer extreme hardship if you cannot reside in the U.S. Depending on the basis for the waiver, the qualifying relative may be your U.S. citizen or lawful permanent resident spouse, parent or child.
-To prove extreme hardship, USCIS will consider financial, emotional, psychological and physical hardships to your qualifying relative if they are separated from you or relocate abroad.
+- You have a qualifying relative who would suffer extreme hardship if you cannot reside in the U.S. Depending on the basis for the waiver, the qualifying relative may be your U.S. citizen or lawful permanent resident spouse, parent, or child.
+To prove extreme hardship, USCIS will consider financial, emotional, psychological, and physical hardships to your qualifying relative if they are separated from you or relocate abroad.

 - In some cases, you may only have to show that the incident resulting in your inadmissibility occurred more than 15 years ago and that you are rehabilitated.